zenml-io/zenml/docs/book/mlops_stacks/artifact_stores/amazon_s3.md

 documentation is available [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).

-With the URI to your S3 bucket known, registering an S3 Artifact Store and using it in a stack can be as simple as:
+With the URI to your S3 bucket known, registering an S3 Artifact Store and using it in a stack can be done as follows:

 ```shell
 # Register the S3 artifact-store